 Premier League Wage Bills (By Club)

-The numbers shown for a football player’s salary per week are enough to make most people wince.
+The numbers shown for a football player’s salary per week are enough to make most people wince, particularly when you compare directly to Championship wages and League One salary information.

 Some are into the millions per month and many have passed the £100,000 mark, which not so long ago was reserved for only the league’s elite talents.